How to earn cryptocurrency

 6. Mining

 Mining is the process of high-powered computers solving complex mathematical problems to verify transactions on the blockchain.
-In return, miners receive a portion of cryptocurrency, sometimes called a block reward.
+In return, miners receive a portion of cryptocurrency, sometimes called a block reward, along with transaction fees.

 Mining popular coins like Bitcoin requires a hefty investment, as the computational power required to earn a decent return can’t be achieved with a personal computer.
 For this reason, it’s no longer a viable way to earn crypto for most people.